Supply Assets

 Define the Collateral Management Flow

-import { useSetUserSupplyAsCollateral } from "@aave/react";
+import { useSetUserSuppliesAsCollateral } from "@aave/react";

-const [setAsCollateral, { loading, error }] = useSetUserSupplyAsCollateral( (request) => sendTransaction(request));
+const [setAsCollateral, { loading, error }] = useSetUserSuppliesAsCollateral( (transaction) => sendTransaction(transaction));

 3